BradleyColson/Politics/README.md

 The Battlegrounds: I found that while the big cities (Manchester/Nashua) are blue, mid-sized towns like Merrimack and Bedford are the real "purple" areas where the margins were razor-thin (under 5%).

-(Insert your Tables here)

-Why this version looks less "AI":
-First-Person Voice: Using "I wanted," "I found," and "My takeaway" makes it a personal project, not a generic report.

-Focus on Friction: AI rarely talks about "UTF-8 BOM" or "line ending issues."
-Mentioning the specific technical headaches you had to fix (like the PowerShell part) is a huge "Human Proof" signal.

-Conversational Headings: Instead of "Key Objectives," I used "The Goal" or "The Challenge."

-Specific Observations: Instead of saying "Geographic shifts were identified," you say "I found that university towns are the biggest outliers."

 | City / Town | County | Leading Party | Total Votes |
 | :--- | :--- | :--- | :--- |